 - Survivors of sexual abuse or rape,

-Chronic illness: cancer, diabetes, ME / chronic fatigue, POTS, HIV and related health conditions.
+- Chronic illness: cancer, diabetes, ME / chronic fatigue

-After listening carefully to you, I specialise in exploring different ways of thinking, enhanced communication skills and positive behaviours to help you get more of what you would find fulfilling in life.
-There may be more possibilities than you currently think.
+After listening carefully to you, I specialise in exploring different ways of thinking, enhanced communication skills and positive behaviours to help you live a more fulfilling life.

 To read more about my therapy work and trauma service, there’s more information in the About Me section of this website.